 If you notice any changes to your teeth, consulting a dentist for an early diagnosis will enable you to minimise the damage.

 What causes translucent teeth?

-Translucent teeth are caused by the erosion of enamel that can happen as a result of hereditary genetic conditions or by consuming acidic food and beverages.
+Translucent teeth are caused by the erosion of enamel.
+This erosion can happen as a result of hereditary genetic conditions or by consuming acidic food and beverages.

 The semi-translucent enamel coating that covers our teeth means it's normal for them to appear off-white, a little bit yellow, clear blue or grey-white in colour.
 The reason for the transparent bottoms of your teeth is that this enamel coating has slowly worn away.
 If you notice see-through edges appearing on your teeth this is a visible sign of dental enamel erosion.

 There are several products out there that promise to restore or regrow lost tooth enamel.
 Unfortunately, unlike your nails and hair which grow back once cut, tooth enamel doesn't regenerate naturally.

 You can do a lot to protect and strengthen your existing tooth enamel, but once it has eroded, it is gone forever.
 However, there are ways to remineralise your teeth and prevent further damage.